 is either the LMB (Local Master Browser) IP address or the broadcst address of the remote network. ie: the LMB is at 192.168.1.10, or the address could be given as 192.168.1.255 where the netmask is assumed to be 24 bits (255.255.255.0).
 When the remote announcement is made to the broadcast address of the remote network every host will receive our announcements.
-This is noisy and therefore undesirable but may be necessary if we do NOT know the IP address of the remote LMB.
+This is noisy and therefore is optional and can be either our own workgroup or that of the remote network.
+If you use the workgroup name of the remote network then our NetBIOS machine names will end up looking like they belong to that workgroup, this may cause name resolution problems and should be avoided.